Biographies

 President

-Mary Murray Stowe works with teachers, administrators, instructional coaches, directors and coordinators of Special Education through the Training and Technical Assistance Center at the College of William and the Virginia Department of Education as an educational specialist, and with William & Mary as an adjunct professor.
-Currently, Mary serves as the Virginia Coordinator of Specialized Reading Instruction.
-Mary is certified as a SIM™ Certified Learning Strategy Professional Developer, and Certified Local LETRS Classic Trainer and LETRS Third Edition Facilitator.
+Dr. Stowe works with teachers, administrators, instructional coaches, directors and coordinators of special education through the Training and Technical Assistance Center at William & Mary and the Virginia Department of Education as an educational specialist.
+Mary is certified as a SIM™ Certified Learning Strategy Professional Developer, in apprenticeship to become a SIM™ Certified Content Enhancement Routine Professional Developer, Certified Local LETRS Classic Trainer, and LETRS Third Edition Facilitator.
+Currently, Mary also serves as a consultant for the National Center for Improving Literacy and President of the Virginia Branch of the International Dyslexia Association.

 Angela Taylor

 Angela Taylor received a degree in Chemistry from Rutgers University.
 She worked for Ortho Biotech before becoming alternate route certified through the critical needs program.
 She is a licensed teacher in Virginia and South Carolina and is National Board Certified in Early Adolescence Science.
 She has worked with public and private school students from levels 5 through 12.
 She has worked with children with learning differences throughout her 21 years of teaching.
-She has been an upper school science teacher at The New Community School in Richmond, Virginia for 8 years.
+She was a middle and upper school science teacher at the New Community School in Richmond, Virginia.
+She retired from full-time teaching in 2022 but continues to substitute teach at the school.
 Prior to moving to Richmond, she taught in South Carolina.
 She is a South Carolina Master Naturalist and volunteers with Chesapeake Bay Foundation.
 Angela loves to share her passion for science with her students and feels it is a great subject to teach to students with learning differences because it is hands-on and can build on their strengths and help them find their passion.

 Amanda Fawkes